gebn/Brush/README.md

 // link the draft to the account we specified above
 $draft->setOwner($account);

-// specify that we don't want this paste to be visible outside the account
+// specify that we don't want this paste to be publicly accessible
 $draft->setVisibility(Visibility::VISIBILITY_PRIVATE);

-// the Developer class manages a developer key and the signing of requests with it
+// the Developer class manages a developer key
 $developer = new Developer('<developer key>');

 try {